Debasmit1/-6Companies30Days/README.md

 # -6Companies30Days

-Doing 3questions from the Arsh Goyal sheet everyday starting from 01/01/2023
+Doing 3 questions from the Arsh Goyal suggested sheet everyday starting from 01/01/2023